-SYNERGIE has committed to implementing an innovative mission that is entirely dedicated to professional gender equality, working daily to ensure that men and women have equal access to all business professions and qualification levels on the sole basis of their skills.

-The professional gender equality mission provides assistance to companies in implementing their policy in this area and particularly in the area of diversity of professions.
+SYNERGIE has committed to implementing an innovative mission that is entirely dedicated to professional gender equality, working daily to ensure that men and women have equal access to all business professions The professional gender equality mission provides assistance to companies in implementing their policy in this area and particularly in the area of diversity of professions.
 Such diversity is a key condition to attaining real gender equality.

-This year our teams deployed specific innovative incentives nationwide, such as:
+This year our teams deployed specific innovative incentives ELLES BOUGENT, the "Les entreprises pour la Cité" network, nationwide, such as:

-- the second edition of the "Mix&Métiers" diversity of profession forum in Nantes aimed at women. - the "Mix&Métiers" forum in Marseilles, - conferences and round table discussions. - recruitment at the SYNERGIE aeronautical fair, - Creation and development of the "Aéronautique déploie ses Elles" programme. - Coordination of workshops with the "Les Entreprises pour la Cité" network on diversity of professions, - Organisation of information meetings and company visits, etc.
+- the second edition of the "Mix&Métiers" diversity of profession forum in Nantes aimed at women, - the "Mix&Métiers" forum in Marseilles. - conferences and round table discussions. - recruitment at the SYNERGIE aeronautical fair, - Creation and development of the "Aéronautique déploie ses Elles" programme, - Coordination of workshops with the "Les Entreprises pour la Cité" network on diversity of professions, - Organisation of information meetings and company visits, etc.